dsaenztagarro/vimux-composer/README.md

 ## Usage

-Normal Mode Commands:

-- ComposerSelfUpdate - Composer self update
-- ComposerInstall    - Composer install
-- ComposerUpdate     - Composer update
+The function `ComposerCommand(cmd, args)` is the core of vimux-composer.
+It will run a composer command in a vimux window:

+    :call ComposerCommand("run-script")

+    # => php composer.phar run-script

+There are also a number of pre-defined [commands](#commands).
 You can easily map them as needed like this:

     map <Leader>cc :ComposerSelfUpdate<CR>
     map <Leader>ci :ComposerInstall<CR>
     map <Leader>cu :ComposerUpdate<CR>

+## Commands

+* ComposerSelfUpdate
+* ComposerInstall
+* ComposerUpdate

 ## Installation